Doctor insights on:

 Infections are invasions of some other organism (fungus, bacteria, parasite) or viruses into places where they do not belong.
 For instance, we have normal gut bacteria that live within us without causing problems; however, when those penetrate the bowel wall and enter the bloodstream, ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Blister from infection of bone of tooth

-- Swollen jaw from abscess tooth
+- Swollen jaw tooth infection

 - Tooth extraction jaw bone exposed

 - Bone infection in jaw symptoms